 Micro-dams (“desis” is the local word) are bowed stone walls built vertically to the streamflow.
 These small barriers form a terraced riverbed, thereby reducing the slope and speed of the streamflow, while forming tiny pools of freshwater.
-In that way, water becomes readily available for farming, livestock and wild animals.
+In that way, water becomes readily available for farming, livestock and wildlife.
 It is a traditional practice of utilizing the scarce and precious water of the streams, which is a vital resource for the local communities and their activities.

 At the same time, these stone micro-dams enrich the aquifer, since more water is infiltrated and stored in the underground layers.
 They enhance the natural function of the ravine, while encouraging the use not only of water, but also of the abandoned terraced farms at the banks of the stream.

 The benefits for biodiversity are just as great.
 With this method tiny wetlands are formed, which are ideal for many species of plants, invertebrates and amphibians, as well as for the hundreds of thousands of migratory birds that pass through Kythera every Spring and Autumn.